kaiixdy/portfolio/README.md

 **Business Intelligence Analyst**
 *FPT Software – Da Nang, Vietnam | May 2024 – Aug 2024*
-- Built 5 Power BI dashboards for a $1.4B fintech client to optimize app features for 600,000 users
+- Built 5 DOMO dashboards for a $1.4B fintech client to optimize app features for 600,000 users
 - Reduced reporting inconsistencies by 20% through dashboard monitoring and collaboration with engineers
 - Delivered user behavior insights in agile environment to support strategic product decisions